 by Curt Wikstrom

-The San Juan County Democrats have a clause in their proposed platform that says, “We oppose discrimination of any kind and support laws that prohibit discrimination and programs that provide victims with access to courts to overcome such injustices.”
-Yet the platform goes on to “discriminate against” a number of people.
-It “discriminates against” religious charities and schools, against religious symbols or prayers in government buildings and institutions, and against non-religious private schools.
-It “discriminates against” those who want the right to private health insurance, against unborn babies, against faith based organizations, corporations, and private power generating companies.
+The San Juan County Democrats at one time had a clause in their proposed platform that said, “We oppose discrimination of any kind and support laws that prohibit discrimination and programs that provide victims with access to courts to overcome such injustices.”
+Yet the platform went on to “discriminate against” a number of people.
+It “discriminated against” religious charities and schools, against religious symbols or prayers in government buildings and institutions, and against non-religious private schools.
+It “discriminated against” those who want the right to private health insurance, against unborn babies, against faith based organizations, corporations, and private power generating companies.
 And of course Democrats will “discriminate against” Republicans when they go to vote in the fall elections.
-What is going on here?
-Are the San Juan Democratic leaders just a bunch of hypocrites?
-Or is there a more fundamental problem?
+What was going on?
+Were the San Juan Democratic leaders just a bunch of hypocrites?
+Or was there a more fundamental problem?

 The phrase, “we oppose discrimination of any kind” is a statement that contradicts itself.
 To oppose something is to “discriminate against” it.
 In essence the platform “discriminates against” discrimination, which is discrimination of some kind.
 This is all an escape from reason.